Polymer/old-docs-site/1.0/docs/index.md

 performance and decreases the size of the polyfill needed to run on browsers that don’t support shadow DOM natively.
 The shadow DOM polyfill was optimized for correctness, though it remained impossible to perfectly polyfill shadow DOM.
 Shady DOM is optimized for speed.
-0.9 added additional DOM accessors.

 In the 1.0 timeframe, we will explore possible ways to do better custom element interop for external frameworks not expecting the shady DOM system, and improve